everydayhero/boiler-room-builder/README.md

 ### Create your `source/client.js` and `source/server.js` files

-Refer to the [basic example](https://github.com/everydayhero/boiler-room-builder/tree/master/examples/basic), to see what a boiler-room-builder setup looks like without any external libraries.
+Refer to the [basic example](https://github.com/everydayhero/boiler-room-builder/tree/master/examples/basic), to see what a BRB setup looks like without any external libraries.

 #### Server.js